|

 This pictograph above was found on a flat rock next to a megalithic stone circle near Baku, Azerbaijan, so it is pretty ancient.
 Unfortunately it has not been dated, but might possibly 5000 years.
 If you look closely you will see 60 dots ( 38 in a horseshoe shape and two lines of 11 dots).
 Channels interconnect groups of six dots.
 Green chalk has been used to highlight the indentations.
 What this all means I am not sure, it could be a child’s game but given that a similar array has been found on a limestone tablet that has been described by a local archaeologists as a ‘calendar’, it does suggest that the more elaborate pictogram above is also a calendar.

 As the ancients were obviously adept at stargazing and monitoring the seasons and years passing it makes sense in many ways for them to use and value calendars.
-I do believe that both pictures are calendars.

 I would be interested in your views on both the Nebra disc indentations and of the Azeri ‘calendars’ as day markers.
 I would also like to know how the calendars worked.
 (The channels connecting groups of 6 dots are fascinating and cry out for explanation).
 Any help, ideas you might suggest would be welcome.